masx200/Gemini-CLI-UI/docs/tools/mcp-server.md

-# MCP servers with the Gemini CLI
+# MCP servers with the qwen CLI

-This document provides a guide to configuring and using Model Context Protocol (MCP) servers with the Gemini CLI.
+This document provides a guide to configuring and using Model Context Protocol (MCP) servers with the qwen CLI.

 ## What is an MCP server?

-An MCP server is an application that exposes tools and resources to the Gemini CLI through the Model Context Protocol, allowing it to interact with external systems and data sources.
-MCP servers act as a bridge between the Gemini model and your local environment or other services like APIs.
+An MCP server is an application that exposes tools and resources to the qwen CLI through the Model Context Protocol, allowing it to interact with external systems and data sources.
+MCP servers act as a bridge between the qwen model and your local environment or other services like APIs.

-An MCP server enables the Gemini CLI to:
+An MCP server enables the qwen CLI to:

 - **Discover tools:** List available tools, their descriptions, and parameters through standardized schema definitions.
 - **Execute tools:** Call specific tools with defined arguments and receive structured responses.
-- **Access resources:** Read data from specific resources (though the Gemini CLI primarily focuses on tool execution).
+- **Access resources:** Read data from specific resources (though the qwen CLI primarily focuses on tool execution).

-With an MCP server, you can extend the Gemini CLI's capabilities to perform actions beyond its built-in features, such as interacting with databases, APIs, custom scripts, or specialized workflows.
+With an MCP server, you can extend the qwen CLI's capabilities to perform actions beyond its built-in features, such as interacting with databases, APIs, custom scripts, or specialized workflows.

 ## Core Integration Architecture

-The Gemini CLI integrates with MCP servers through a sophisticated discovery and execution system built into the core package (`packages/core/src/tools/`):
+The qwen CLI integrates with MCP servers through a sophisticated discovery and execution system built into the core package (`packages/core/src/tools/`):

 ### Discovery Layer (`mcp-client.ts`)